 The Fort, a National Historic Site, took more than 200 years to build and is fascinating to explore.
 Visiting El Moro is one of the most popular things to do in San Juan, and in Puerto Rico for that matter.

 When you exit and walk back across the plain, you’ll see Santa María Magdalena de Pazzis Cemetery on the left.
 Below the plain near the ocean, it’s a beautiful cemetery and the final resting place of many San Juan notables.

 From here follow Norzagaray Street, the main street, where I found my neighborhood party, to Castillo de San Cristóbal.
-It’s another good thing to do in San Juan’s since it’s another famous fort – also a National Historic Site – and is quite fascinating.
+It’s another of the good things to do in San Juan since it’s another famous fort – also a National Historic Site – and is quite fascinating.